-23.15 Technical Equipment or New Methods
+23.14 Technical Equipment or New Methods

-Where an employee is, or will be, required to operate technical equipment or use new methods during the course of his/her duties and where seminars, demonstrations or conferences are held pertaining to such technical equipment or new methods, the employee may attend such demonstrations, conferences or seminars upon approval of his/her application by the Employer.
+Where an employee is, or will be, required to operate technical equipment or use new methods during the course of their duties and where seminars, demonstrations or conferences are held pertaining to such technical equipment or new methods, the employee may attend such demonstrations, conferences or seminars upon approval of their application by the Employer.
 Employees shall suffer no loss of regular salary as a result of such attendance.

-23.16 Oaths, X-rays and Medical Examinations
+23.15 Oaths, X-rays and Medical Examinations